Shooting the Crossbow

-- Place an arrow (bolt) in the cocked crossbow by putting the odd-colored fletching down into the track and moving it back against the string under the arrow retention spring.
+- Place an arrow in the cocked crossbow by putting the odd-colored feather down into the track and moving the arrow back against the string under the arrow retention spring.
 Make sure the nock is properly aligned.

 - Make sure there are no obstacles near the ends of the limbs.
 When the trigger is pulled, the limb tips move forward with enough energy to damage them if they strike a stationary object.
 They also can cause injury if they strike an observer.

 - Bring the crossbow to your shoulder and: